Michelle de Swarte: Career

 In 2015, she began reporting for Vice America doing a range of documentaries covering issues from FGM to female magicians, as well as the Emmy-nominated series Woman, produced by Gloria Steinem for Viceland USA.

 She has also starred in the 2020 British comedy-drama series, The Duchess, and the 2022 British horror comedy limited series, The Baby.

-On Live at the Apollo, she tells her Jeffrey Epstein-Jean-Luc Brunel encounter.
+On Live at the Apollo, she tells about her Jeffrey Epstein-Jean-Luc Brunel encounter.

+2024 saw the release of de Swarte's self-written sitcom, Spent, on BBC Two, which was loosely based on her own experiences in the modelling industry.

 Personal life

 De Swarte is bisexual.
 She lives between London and Greenpoint, Brooklyn.

+De Swarte married American professional skateboarder Jason Dill in 2009; he filed for divorce in 2020.